 The skills you'll learn are directly relevant to the latest developments in engineering such as robotics, artificial intelligence, virtual reality and immersive technology.

 At the beginning of your course, you'll develop a solid foundation in mechanical, electrical and electronic principles and programming.

-You'll take part in extensive laboratory sessions and hands-on project work, during which you'll have the chance to build an innovative medical device, an environmental monitoring station and a robotic water collection and analysis device.
+You'll take part in extensive laboratory sessions and hands-on project work, during which you'll have the chance to build an innovative medical device, a maze-solving robot and an autonomous underwater vehicle.

 In the final two years of your course, you'll begin to specialise in medical engineering.
 You'll study topics in clinical and biomedical engineering and consider the role of electronics in medicine.
 You'll also be able to choose a number of option modules, meaning you can learn more about other aspects of the discipline.

 There are opportunities for you to spend time abroad during your course:

 Year 1 provides you with a grounding in engineering mathematics, electronics and circuits, electrical machines, materials and mechanics, and programming for microcontrollers.
 There's a strong emphasis on mathematics and computing, including learning the C programming language.

 You'll also develop your practical skills, designing and building complete products as part of laboratories and group projects.
 You’ll build an innovative wearable medical device for measuring Parkinson’s, essential tremor and Dystonia as part of a hands-on practical project.